The geometric distribution of Selmer groups of elliptic curves over function fields: Introduction

 The statistical behavior of Selmer groups has recently been the focus of much study.
 In \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}, remarkable probability distributions are introduced to model the distribution of the $n$-Selmer group $\Sel_n(E)$, for $E$ varying through isomorphism classes of elliptic curves over a fixed global field.
 We refer to the these distributions, and the models which generate them, as the ``BKLPR heuristic.''
 The BKLPR heuristic is consistent with all known results on the statistics of Selmer groups.

 One can also consider the analogous question for elliptic curves over a global function field.
 The heuristics make sense in that case as well, and it is generally believed that in the ``large height, then large $q$'' limit, $\lim_{q \rightarrow \infty} \lim_{d \rightarrow \infty}$, the statistics of Selmer groups over global function fields should behave the same as in the case of number fields.
-For example, \cite{dJ02} computes the average size of 3-Selmer groups in this limit, and \cite{HLN14} computes the average size of 2-Selmer groups in this limit; the answers agree with the averages computed in the number field case in the breakthrough work of Bhargava-Shankar \cite{bhargava-shankar:binary-quartic-forms-having-bounded-invariants, bhargavaS:ternary, bhargavaS:average-4-selmer, bhargavaS:average-5-selmer}, which are as predicted by the BKLPR heuristic.
-The proofs of these results all rely on special features of small $n$, and only work to compute the average size (as opposed to the distribution, or even any higher moments).
+For example, \cite{dJ02} computes the average size of 3-Selmer groups in this limit, and \cite{HLN14} computes the average size of 2-Selmer groups in this limit.
+Most notably, breakthrough work of Bhargava-Shankar \cite{bhargava-shankar:binary-quartic-forms-having-bounded-invariants, bhargavaS:ternary, bhargavaS:average-4-selmer, bhargavaS:average-5-selmer} computes the average size of $n$-Selmer groups for elliptic curves over number fields for $n=2,3,4,5$; the methods are expected to extend to global function fields with the same answers (and without taking a large $q$ limit!).
+The proofs of all these results rely on special features of small $n$, and confirming the BKLPR heuristic for the average size of $\Sel_n$ seems out of reach at present when $n>5$.
+Our goal is to nevertheless provide some partial evidence for the full BKLPR heuristic, by studying an easier version of the problem.

-In this paper, we study the limiting process in the reversed order, $\lim_{d \rightarrow \infty} \lim_{q \rightarrow \infty}$ for elliptic curves over a rational function field $\F_q(t)$.
-For this order of limits, which is easier to understand, we obtain complete results.
-Informally speaking, we show that in the ``large $q$, then large height'' limit, the distribution of $\Sel_n(E)$ is exactly as predicted in \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}.

-We note that, unlike the works mentioned above, this is a \emph{structural} rather than numerical result: it cannot be proved simply by computing and comparing the moments of the two distributions, because these distributions are not determined by their moments.
-This is intriguing because the algebraic model which gives rise to the BKLPR heuristic doesn't seem to appear naturally in the context of Selmer groups.\footnote{The issue is that in the BKLPR heuristic, $n$-Selmer groups are modeled as an intersection of two random maximal isotropic subspaces in a {\em free} $\bz/n\bz$-quadratic space, but the relevant quadratic space coming from the arithmetic of elliptic curves is almost never free \cite[Proposition 6.13]{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}.}
+To this end, we study the limiting process in the reversed order, $\lim_{d \rightarrow \infty} \lim_{q \rightarrow \infty}$ for elliptic curves over a rational function field $\F_q(t)$.
+This problem is significantly more accessible by algebraic geometry, which allows us to identify the distribution completely.
+Informally speaking, we show that in the ``large $q$, then large height'' limit, the distribution of $\Sel_n(E)$ is exactly as predicted by the BKLPR heuristic.
+A novel difficulty of this result is that it cannot be proved simply by computing and comparing the moments of the two distributions, because these distributions are not determined by their moments.
+Conversely, because the distribution is unbounded, convergence in distribution in the ``large $q$, then large height'' limit does not automatically imply convergence of the moments in these limits, though we do show the moments converge to the BKLPR moments as well.